segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

   - `properties.pageName` (for backward compatibility)
   - `options.pageName` (if you already have `window.s.pageName` defined on the web page)
-  - `context.page.title` (which is automatically tracked by our Analytics.js library, and always has a value) If you don't configure any other `pageName` mappings, `window.s.pageName` is set to the value of the `<title>` tag in the page where the `.track()` call was fired.
+  - `context.page.title` (which is automatically tracked by Analytics.js, and always has a value) If you don't configure any other `pageName` mappings, `window.s.pageName` is set to the value of the `<title>` tag in the page where the `.track()` call was fired.

 7. Next, we create a comma-delimited joined string of variable keys to send as  `window.s.linkTrackVars`.
 This tells Adobe Analytics which properties on the `window.s` object to send with this event.